DefinitelyNotAnt/FED-Assignment/README.md

  2. Local defaults to Singapore and shows SIngapore's COVID-19 new cases data.
  3. Location prompts the user to input a country name and will search up the country using API, before making the data into a chart.
  It has an about page to provide detailed information about various topics, like Symptoms, medical data and About Us.
+ It also includes 2 games, a bubble clicking game and a card memory game, to teach mroe information about COVID-19.
+ The bubble game uses a restDB databases to get the data and puts it in the bubbles, while the card game is purely javascript.

 ### Features Left to Implement
-- Getting different country headlines (Complications include: getting news sources that are reliable, formatting it for each country, )
+- Getting different country headlines (Complications include: getting news sources that are reliable, formatting it for each country, etc)
+- Functioning search bar would require a lot of time to load due to the amount of covid data thre is.
 ## Technologies Used
 - [Lottie](https://bootstrap.com)
     - The project uses **Bootstrap** for website template.